gesy17/gesy17.github.io/_pages/about.md

   - /about.html
 ---

-I am an undergraduate student in the Department of Electronic Engineering at Tsinghua University, advised by Prof. [Yongfeng Huang](http://thungnlab.cn/).
-I will join UIUC as a first-year graduate student at 2021 Fall, advised by Prof. [Jiawei Han](http://hanj.cs.illinois.edu/).
+I am a first-year Ph.D. student in Prof. [Jiawei Han](http://hanj.cs.illinois.edu/)’s Data Mining Group (DMG) at University of Illinois Urbana-Champaign (UIUC).
+I obtained my B.E. degree from the Department of Electronic Engineering at Tsinghua University in 2021.

 <!-- I am passionate about designing text mining algorithm for real-world application, including recommendation, medical NLP and NLP for social good.
 As such, I work at the intersection of data mining and natural language processing. -->